-1.6.
-Zones:
+1.6 Red Zone:

-1.6.1.
-The black line may end at the entrance to the last room (the "Red Zone") or the bottom of the ramp, so that robots are required to utilise some form of search strategy to locate the victim and the exit and finishing line in the last room.
+1.6.1 The black line may end at the entrance to the last room (the Red Zone) or the bottom of the ramp, so that robots are required to utilise some form of search strategy to locate the victim and the exit and finishing line in the last room.
 The Victim may be located anywhere on the floor of the Red Zone, but must be at least 10 cm from the nearest wall.

-- 1.6.2 At the entrance to the Red Zone, there will be a 25mm x 250mm strip of reflective silver tape on the floor. - 1.6.3 An 'Evacuation Point' tile will be used within one corner of the Red Zone.
-It will take the form of a rightangled triangle, with sides of 300mm x 300mm and a black floor. - 1.6.4 For the Secondary competition, the 'Evacuation Point' tile will consist of a Rightangled triangle, sides of 300mm x 300mm and a height of 60mm, painted black. - 1.6.5 The Red Zone will have an entrance door only.
-The mission will be considered complete one the victim is successfully moved to the evacuation area
+1.6.2 At the entrance to the Red Zone, there will be a 25mm x 250mm strip of reflective silver tape on the floor.

+1.6.3 An Evacuation Point tile will be used within one corner of the Red Zone.
+It will take the form of a right angled triangle, with sides of 300mm x 300mm and a black floor.

+1.6.4 For the Secondary competition, the 'Evacuation Point' tile will consist of a right angled triangle, sides of 300mm x 300mm and a height of 60mm, painted black.

+1.6.5 The Red Zone will have an entrance door only.
+The mission will be considered complete once the victim is successfully moved to the evacuation area.

-1.7.
-Victims:
+1.7 Victims:

-- 1.7.1.
-A Victim will be placed in the Red Zone - 1.7.2.
-Victims will take the form of a regular 375ml softdrink can, internally weighted to 150g - 1.7.3.
-Victims will be covered in aluminium foil
+1.7.1 A Victim will be placed in the Red Zone

+1.7.2 Victims will take the form of a soft drink can, internally weighted to approximately 150g.
+The dimensions of the can will be similar to those readily available in the country in which the competition is being held (ie Australia 375ml, US 12fl oz, Europe 330ml etc).
+Teams need to be prepared for minor variations.

+1.7.3 Victims will be covered in aluminium foil

-1.8.
-Lighting and magnetic conditions:
+1.8 Lighting and magnetic conditions:

-- 1.8.1.
-Teams must come prepared to calibrate their robots based on the lighting conditions at the venue. - 1.8.2.
-Lighting conditions may vary along the course in the rescue arena. - 1.8.3.
-Every effort will be made by the organizers to locate the rescue arena away from magnetic fields such as underfloor wiring and metallic objects.
+1.8.1 Teams must come prepared to calibrate their robots based on the lighting conditions at the venue.

+1.8.2 Lighting conditions may vary along the course in the rescue arena.

+1.8.3 Every effort will be made by the organizers to locate the rescue arena away from magnetic fields such as underfloor wiring and metallic objects.
 However, sometimes this cannot be avoided.